 Is your teacher preparation program currently approved or accredited?
-Yes

-If yes, please specify the organization(s) that approved or accredited your program:
+If ves, please specify the organization(s) that approved or accredited your program: https://title2.ed.gov/Secured/DataCollection/Institution/PrintReport.aspx?Year=2017 State NCATE

-State

-NCATE

 Is your teacher preparation program currently under a designation as "low-performing" by the state (as per section 207(a) of the HEA of 2008)?